nickruggeri/scientific-experiment-manager/README.md

 ...
 ```

+<br/><br/>
 ## Initialization
 Notice that the advantage of using the default directory naming, as opposed to a custom
-one, is that the ResultManager can be initialized as above by only specifying the
+one, is that the `ResultManager` can be initialized as above, by only specifying the
-arguments in `ResultManager.from_arguments`, as presented above. \
+arguments in `ResultManager.from_arguments`. \
-A more flexible initialization for custom paths, can be performed by giving in input
+A more flexible initialization for custom paths, can be performed by giving as input
 regular expression patterns.
 For example, an equivalent initialization to that above is
 given by: